 Breast Cancer Awareness Month: The Importance of Breast Self-Exams and How to Do Them

-October is Breast Cancer Awareness Month.
-Many people know at least one person who has had or been affected by breast cancer.
-While you may do everything you can to support breast cancer awareness are you taking the time to protect yourself?
-When caught early, breast cancer can be treated.
+Wednesday, October 5, 2016October is Breast Cancer Awareness Month.
+Many people know at least one person who has been affected by breast cancer.
+While you might do everything you can to support breast cancer awareness, are you taking the time to protect yourself?
+When caught early, breast cancer is very treatable.
 This means that a simple self-breast exam each month could save your life.
-Let's talk about the important of the breast self-exam and how to do one.
+Let's talk about the importance of the breast self-exam and how to do one.

 About 1 in 8 U.S. women will develop breast cancer.
 It's a scary statistic, but early detection and the treatments that are available can save your life.
 My mother and grandmother both had breast cancer, but caught it early and survived it.
 Since breast cancer runs in my family, I know the likelihood I'll develop it is high, so breast self-exams along with yearly doctor's visits are imperative.